beliveau-lab/TigerFISH/docs/source/tutorials.rst

 For the test genome cases, there are three directories that exist which will be referenced in this tutorial.

-1. First, we will walk through *Repeat Identification Mode* on a Test Genome and this directory is located `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/repeat_discovery_test>`_.
+1. First, we will walk through *Repeat Identification Mode* on a test genome and this directory is located `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/repeat_discovery_test>`_.

 2. Next, we will move through the *Probe Design Mode* directory which can be found `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/probe_design_test>`_.

+3. Following this, we will work through *Probe Analysis Mode* using the same test genome which can be found `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/probe_candidate_binding_test>`_.

 3. Lastly, we will move into the real-world examples in the main pipeline with CHM13 v2.0 using *Probe Design Mode* from the newly annotated chr9 HSAT repeat which is found `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/probe_design_chm13>`_.

-It's important to note that the first two test directories are static meaning that the config.yml files have been organized to run **Tigerfish** for expected behavior in each directory.
+It's important to note that the first three test directories are static meaning that the config.yml files have been organized to run **Tigerfish** for expected behavior in each directory.
 Therefore, users only need to execute the run_pipeline.sh script contained in each directory.

 At UW Genome Sciences, users have access to the departmental Sun Grid Cluster Engine, which is used to deploy cluster compute jobs.
 Templates for how to run **Tigerfish** with such a file system can be found at the root directory of the **Tigerfish** GitHub `here <https://github.com/beliveau-lab/TigerFISH/tree/master/sun_grid_run_template>`_.
 This is intended to be a generalizable template that may be used to run **Tigerfish** jobs in independent directories to run in any command line environment.